 \section{Reduction of Asymptotic Bias Via Pooling}

-Recently, there has been an interest in the asymptotic behavior of PCA-based covariance estimators in the setting in which $p, n \to \infty$ with $p/n=\gamma$ fixed.
+Recently, there has been an interest in the asymptotic behavior of PCA-based covariance estimators in the setting in which $p, n \to \infty$ with $p/n=\alpha$ fixed.
 Specifically, in the spiked covariance model it is known that when $p$ and $n$ are both large, the leading eigenvalues of the sample covariance matrix are positively biased and the empirical eigenvectors form a non-zero angle with the true eigenvectors \citep{Baik2006, Paul2007}.
-Although this fact also implies that the shared subspace estimators are biased, a major advantage of shared subspace inference over independent estimation of multiple covariance matrices is that we reduce the asymptotic bias by pooling information across groups.
-The bias reduction is especially large when there is significant heterogeneity in the first $s$ eigenvectors of the projected covariance matrices.
+Although this fact also implies that the shared subspace estimators are biased, a major advantage of shared subspace inference over independent estimation of multiple covariance matrices is that we reduce the asymptotic bias, relative to independently estimated covariance matrices, by pooling information across groups.
+The bias reduction appears to be especially large when there is significant heterogeneity in the first $s$ eigenvectors of the projected covariance matrices.

-Throughout section we assume $K$ groups of data each with $n_k = n$ observations per group and $s$ a fixed constant.
+Throughout this section we assume $K$ groups of data each with $n_k = n$ observations per group and $s$ a fixed constant.
 First, note that if $\hat{V}\hat{V}^T$ corresponds to the true shared subspace, then estimates $\hat{\psi}_k$ derived using the methods presented in Section \ref{sec:bayes} will consistently estimate $\psi_k$ as $n \to \infty$ regardless of whether $p$ increases as well because $Y_kV$ has a fixed number of columns.
 For this reason, we focus explicitly on the accuracy of $\hat{V}\hat{V}^T$ (derived using the maximum marginal likelihood algorithm presented in Section \ref{sec:em}) as a function of the number of groups $K$ when both $p$ and $n$ are of the same order of magnitude and much larger than $s$.
-As an accuracy metric, we study the behavior of $\tr(\hat{V}\hat{V}^TVV^T)/s$.
-This metric is bounded by zero and one and achieves a maximum of one if and only if $\hat{V}\hat{V}^T$ corresponds to the true shared subspace.
+As an accuracy metric, we again study the behavior of $\tr(\hat{V}\hat{V}^TVV^T)/s$ which is bounded by zero and one and achieves a maximum of one if and only if $\hat{V}\hat{V}^T$ corresponds to the true shared subspace.